bittles/eufyp2p-gst/README.md

-# Brach main in dev
+# Branch main in current development
 currently messing around with building this image with gstreamer to use gst-launch instead of ffmpeg to start streams

 # EufyP2PStream